-This presentation shed light over the present use of this area based tool in Norwegian management of fisheries and aquaculture.
+This presentation shed some light over the present use of area based tools, meaning OECMs and MPAs in Norwegian management of fisheries and aquaculture.

 The Norwegian fisheries management regime is aiming at maximizing the long term sustainable yield of the living marine resources and at the same time protecting biodiversity and the functioning of ecosystems.

 To achieve this goal a comprehensive set of management measures has been developed over the last several decades, including a complex variety ofOECMS, some of which may be regarded as MPAs by the Norwegian environmental authorities when reporting to international databases, such as in OSPAR.
 The reporting body in Norway applies the IUCN MPA criteria when reporting..
 OECMs are defined by decision 14/8 of the Convention on Biological Diversity, CBD.

 The management regime and its accompanying measures are dynamic and developing.
 Some of the area based measures may originally have been introduced for other reasons than protecting biodiversity, i.e. protection of small scale static gear fisheries from the competition of large scale trawlers.
 Still, such an area has in fact enjoyed, maybe for decades, a higher protection than its surroundings.

 Area based management measures have so far been introduced to Norwegian fisheries management for the following reasons:

 - competition between gears and fleets

 - protection of juvenile fish – permanent and real time closures